bhushankalvani/basic-crud-node-mongo/README.md

 # basic-crud-node-mongo

-MEAN Stack App for the task given by Pristine Fire.
+A very basic phonebook MEAN Stack App.

+Was created as a task for a company interview (Pristine Fire)